VIS-SIG/Wonderful-Wednesdays/README.md

 # Wonderful Wednesdays

-**April 13th, 2022**.
-The current data example focuses on the [HiSCR data example](https://github.com/VIS-SIG/Wonderful-Wednesdays/tree/master/data/2022/2022-04-13).
+**May 11th, 2022**.
+The current data example focuses on the [Assessing a Drug’s Impact on Pediatric Growth](https://github.com/VIS-SIG/Wonderful-Wednesdays/tree/master/data/2022/2022-05-11).
 The challenge is to visualize the impact of changing the definition of HiSCR response on the results.

 For more on PSI and wonderful wednesdays see https://www.psiweb.org/sigs-special-interest-groups/visualisation/welcome-to-wonderful-wednesdays